Gleejr/Configure-ad/README.md

 </p>

 <p>
-38. Change "inherit from virtual network" to "custom".
-Enter the private IP address for the 1st virtual machine (DC-1) and click save.
-Restart the 2nd virtual machine (Client-1).
+38. Modify from "Inherit from virtual network" to "Custom."
+Enter the private IP address for the first virtual machine (DC-1) and click "Save."
+Restart the second virtual machine (Client-1).

 <p>
 <img width="1054" alt="Screen Shot 2023-11-09 at 11 55 57 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/188f614a-8b31-4d10-84e7-a1683624a2f6">